Jayne Torvill: Early life

-Ice skating
+Ice dance career

-She became hooked on ice skating at the age of 8 following an after-school trip to the local ice rink.
-In 1971 at age 14 Torvill became the British National Pairs Champion with her then-partner Michael Hutchinson.
+She became hooked on ice skating at age 8 following an after-school trip to the local ice rink.
+In 1971, at age 14, Torvill won gold at the British Pairs Figure Skating Championship with her then-partner Michael Hutchinson.
+They also took silver in 1970 and 1972.

-After parting from Hutchinson, Torvill continued to skate on her own for a while before teaming up with Christopher Dean in 1975.
+After parting from Hutchinson, Torvill continued to skate on her own for a while before deciding to team up with Christopher Dean in 1975.
 On placing 5th in the 1980 Winter Olympics at Lake Placid, New York, Dean gave up his job as a policeman and Torvill gave up hers as an insurance clerk to skate together full-time.

-Torvill and Dean's free programme at the 1984 Sarajevo Winter Olympics, performed to the music of Maurice Ravel's Boléro, became world-famous.
+Torvill and Dean's free programme at the 1984 Sarajevo Winter Olympics, performed to the music of Maurice Ravel's Boléro, which had to be cut down from 17 minutes to just 4 minutes.
 They received twelve perfect 6.0 marks, one of five occasions they were awarded all perfect scores for artistic impression.
 It was one of the most popular achievements in the history of British sport, watched by a British television audience of 24 million people.
 Since the time limit was four minutes and ten seconds and their music was four minutes 28 seconds, they began on their knees and moved their bodies to the music for 18 seconds before starting to skate.

-Torvill and Dean turned professional after their 1984 Olympic win and under then existing Olympic Committee rules their professional status made them ineligible to compete in the Olympics again.
-However, in 1993 the International Skating Union relaxed the rules for professional skaters, allowing the pair to participate in the 1994 Winter Olympics in Lillehammer where they won a bronze medal.
+Torvill and Dean turned professional after their 1984 Olympic win and under then-existing Olympic Committee rules their professional status made them ineligible to compete in the Olympics again.
+However, in 1993, the International Skating Union relaxed the rules for professional skaters, allowing the pair to participate in the 1994 Winter Olympics in Lillehammer where they won a bronze medal.
+Torvill took a seven-year break from skating from 1998 to 2005.

-Torvill took a seven-year break from skating from 1998–2005.
-In January 2006, she and Dean began starring in the ITV show Dancing on Ice.
-Each year, the show runs from January to March and then goes on tour to arenas across the United Kingdom.
+From January 2006 to March 2025, she and Dean have participated in the ITV show Dancing on Ice as "judges".
+Each season, the show runs from January to March and then goes on tour to arenas across the United Kingdom.
 In November 2011, Torvill said, "the standard each year has gotten higher and higher, which is exciting for us – to think what we can achieve with people who have never skated or are relatively unknown to skating."
+Dancing on Ice ended on ITV after 19 years due to a drop in ratings.

 Torvill and Dean were ambassadors for the 2012 European Figure Skating Championships in Sheffield, England.
 In February 2014, Torvill and Dean visited Sarajevo for the 30th anniversary of the 1984 Olympics, and recreated their Bolero routine in the same arena where they won the gold.